HOW WE OPERATE & WHAT YOU CAN EXPECT

 We have Terms and Conditions that cover all potential cases and mention their costs, and of course the amounts we use for eg. cancellation fees are based on a maximum possible cost for us.
 For some bookings, this might be the actual cost, for others it might be lower, so we try to calculate the actual cost for every cancellation, as long as you let us know you’re cancelling in advance.

 The same flexibility goes for other things as well.
-We won’t charge you extra for a 5-minute detour on the way back to your hotel and we won’t be difficult if there’s a 10 USD mistake in your 10.000 USD payment due to bank fees, eg. We do however need to be strict about payment delays and larger differences, as otherwise we simply won’t have enough money to plan your trip.
+We won’t charge you extra for a 5-minute detour on the way back to your hotel and we won’t be difficult if there’s a 10 USD mistake in your 10.000 USD payment due to bank fees, eg. We do however need to be strict about payment delays and larger differences, as otherwise we simply won’t have enough money and/or time to plan your trip.

 HOW TO CHECK ALL THIS?

 As a client, it’s not always easy to find enough information about the situation of the tour business you’re dealing with.
 We understand that it’s a bit indiscrete to ask your guide about his salary, and once you’re here it’s too late to change anything anyway.
 There’s no official lists of all registered tour businesses, tour businesses that pay their taxes or tour businesses that pay for their licenses.
 Therefore, your only option is to ask them to show you the necessary documents.
 Please feel free to ask us for copies of all our licenses and you can ask us about anything else you’d like to know.

 WHAT’S THE EFFECT OF ALL THIS ON YOUR TRIP?